ml6973/eLab-GUI-web-portal/README.md

 ### 2. Add a course (if needed)

 The course directory defines the courses that'll appear on the main page.
-The document must be in YAML format and can be named anything, the following is an example:
+The document must be in YAML format and can be named anything.
+Each file represents one course.
+The following is an example:

 example.yaml
 ```